euwbah/musescore-microtonal-edo-plugin/README.md

 </details>

 The best fifth in 12 edo is 7 steps.
-Thus, the distance between F and C, C and G, G and D, etc.. is 7 steps of 12 edo.
+Thus, the distance between F-C, C-G, G-D, etc.. is 7 steps of 12 edo.

 The best fifth in 22 edo is 13 steps.
-Thus, the distance between C and G, etc.. is 13 steps of 22 edo.
+Thus, the distance between C-G, etc.. is 13 steps of 22 edo.

 ### Tuning of regular pythagorean accidentals